 In an earlier post, Structured Authoring: Introducing XML, we saw the role XML had to play in structured documentation.
 Now let us take a look at how the implementation works.

 In the post titled Structured Authoring: Defining the Content Structure, we discussed how to go about analysing the content and breaking it up into smaller units.
 While the content analysis and definition is a pen-and-paper exercise, the content structure has to be defined using technology so that it can be enforced.

-This is where the DTD or Schema comes in.
+This is where the Document Type Definition (DTD) or Schema comes in.

 For the purpose of this preliminary discussion, we are going to use DTD and Schema as analogous terms.

 What does a Document Type Definition (DTD) do?

 A document type definition, or a DTD as it is commonly called, defines the structure of a document.
 It specifies the document structure in terms of the tags that may can be used in a document, where and when these tags can be used, and the attributes that each of the tags may have.

 Every unique document will have its own DTD or Schema.
 For example, there will be separate DTDs for user manuals, release notes, case studies, and API references.